 More men than women get Parkinson's.
 We don’t know why men are more likely to develop the condition than women, but it may be due to a combination of biological factors (such as hormones or genetics) and lifestyle factors (such as exposure to chemicals).

-Men aged 50-89 are 1.4 times more likely to be diagnosed with Parkinson’s than women.
+Men aged 50 to 89 are 1.4 times more likely to be diagnosed with Parkinson's than women.

-Based on feedback from the Parkinson’s community, we try to avoid the below words and suggest alternatives.
-If you are unsure about any of the below, get in touch with our Media and PR team.
+Based on feedback from the Parkinson's community, here are the preferred words and terms for talking about Parkinson's, and the ones to avoid.
+If you're unsure about any of this, please get in touch with our Media and PR team:

 - Email: [email protected]